Georgia Labor Laws Guide

 Georgia leave requirements

 According to federal law, an employer is not obliged to pay for any time not worked.
-However, most employers do provide time off to their employees — whether paid or unpaid.
-You'll also see that regulations for public and private employers differ in some cases.
+However, most employers provide their employees time off — whether paid or unpaid.
+You will also see that regulations for public and private employers differ in some cases.

 In the state of Georgia, there are two types of leave days :

-Under Georgia law, full-time public employees are entitled to 15 days (3 weeks) of sick leave.
-However, one can't earn more than 3 weeks of sick leave during their time of employment.
+However, one cannot earn more than 3 weeks of sick leave during a year.
 Also, an employee can only save up to 90 days (720 hours) of sick leave since anything over 90 days is forfeited.

-Employees in Georgia are entitled to annual leave which they can use for vacation or any other occasion to take time off.
+Annual leave — employees in Georgia are entitled to annual leave, which they can use for vacation or any other occasion to take time off.

 Bear in mind that one can only accrue 45 days (360 hours) of annual leave since anything above is forfeited.